Puente Hills Landfill

 Puente Hills Landfill was the largest landfill in the United States, rising 500 ft high and covering 700 acre.
 Originally opened in 1957 in a back canyon in the Puente Hills, the landfill was made to meet the demands of urbanization and waste-disposal east of Los Angeles.
 By the 1990s, the landfill became an artificial mountain visible around the San Gabriel Valley region.
 Puente Hills accepted four million tons of waste in 2005.
 As of October 31, 2013, its operating permit was terminated and it no longer accepts new refuse.
 The former landfill is in the process of becoming a natural habitat preservation area.

-The landfill is located in the Puente Hills, in southeastern Los Angeles County near Whittier, California and is owned and operated by the Sanitation Districts of Los Angeles County.
+The landfill is located in the Puente Hills, in southeastern Los Angeles County near Whittier, California, and is owned and operated by the Sanitation Districts of Los Angeles County.
 The closest urban communities are unincorporated Hacienda Heights to the east, and unincorporated Avocado Heights and the City of Industry to the north.

 Gas to energy

-15 m3/s of landfill gas created by the landfill is funneled to the Puente Hills Gas-to-Energy Facility, which generates more than 40 MW of power.
+15 m3/s of landfill gas created by the landfill is funneled to the Puente Hills Gas-to-Energy Facility, a waste-to-energy plant that generates more than 40 MW of power.